 What makes a Pastures of Plenty farm CSA share special?

 Our CSA program was founded in 2007, after some prodding by Lyle’s wife Sylvia.
 We believe our CSA may be one of the few in the country that includes both flowers and vegetables!
 Flowers have always been a part of our gardening and farming ethos, so they’re seen as important as weekly salad greens and herbs.
 At Pastures of Plenty farm we also make our CSA “experiential” so that shareholders can feel that they are part of the farm.
-We do this through both weekly food shares and our on-farm experiences: A Pastures of Plenty farm share includes:
+We do this through both weekly food shares and our on-farm experiences.
+Our Regular, Large and Flower shares include: